trevorarutherford/trevorarutherford/README.md

 <h1 align="center">Hi 👋, I'm Trevor Rutherford</h1>
 <h3 align="center">I am a software developer from Vancouver, Canada with a B.Sc. in Computer Science and Music and several years of professional experience building web, mobile, and desktop apps for various tech companies.</h3>

-- 🔭 I’m currently working on **a habit tracker web app using Microsoft Azure, ReactJS, and ASP.NET**
+- 🔭 I’m currently working on **a to-do list and habit tracker web app using Microsoft Azure, ReactJS, and ASP.NET**

 - 👨‍💻 See some of my shipped products at [https://www.linkedin.com/in/trevor-rutherford-27a78a213/details/projects/](https://www.linkedin.com/in/trevor-rutherford-27a78a213/details/projects/)